Community Right to Build

 The Community Right to Build aims to give local communities the power to decide what is built in their area.
 Where developments for new buildings such as community centres on or next to allotments or parks, have the agreement of the local area through a 'community referendum', and meet a minimum criterion, communities will not need to go through the normal planning application process.
 This will give communities the freedom to decide how to meet the local priorities in their area, and allow new homes, shops, businesses or community facilities to be built where they want them.

 Communities would be able to decide the type of developments they want to see, and the benefits would be retained for the community - managed by a corporate body formed by members of the local community.
 Whilst it will be for communities to identify suitable land, sources of finance and secure support for their proposals, there will be help and guidance available, and advice from people who already have experience of taking forward community-led schemes.
-For more information, visit the DCLG web site.
+For more information, visit the Ministry of Housing, Communities and Local Government website.

 Neighbourhood planning provisions

 Neighbourhood Planning provisions in the Act provide communities with a means to boost the amount of space for food growing or leisure and recreational activities with powers to protect existing green spaces and identify other land that could be used for the community.
 A referendum at the end of the process ensures communities have the final say on whether a neighbourhood development plan or development order comes into force in their area.
-For more information about how Neighbourhood planning will work, visit the DCLG web site or communities.gov.uk
+For more information about how neighbourhood planning will work, visit GOV.UK or view how impact assessments will be assessed.

 Community Led Project Support